 You can get off the wooden trail if you want, I did because I was curious to see what else was there.
 But, I realized that the viewpoints are better marked on the wooden trails where the gazebos are.

-After Ponta da Piedade, the trail will take you on top of Praia do Barranco do Martinho.
+After Ponta da Piedade, the trail will take you to the top of Praia do Barranco do Martinho.
 You can get out of the gazebo here to take a better look at the beach below.

 If you stay on the trail, there’s another viewpoint that comes where you can see two beaches together – Praia do Canavial and Porto Mós.

 The trail further goes from Praia do Barranco do Martinho to Praia do Canavial.
 Get off the trail here to take a break on the beach.
-The climb down isn’t that tricky, I did it with flip flops but it may take you a while to find the way to the beach.
-Luckily I met a girl who was just coming out of the beach and she told me where to find the trail for the beach.
+The climb down isn’t that tricky, I did it with flip-flops but it may take you a while to find the way to the beach.
+Luckily I met a girl who was just coming out of the beach and she told me where to find the trail to the beach.